Traditional Full Facelift

-A traditional full facelift (rhytidectomy) will not stop the aging process, but it can set back your clock by improving the most visible signs of aging.
+A traditional full facelift (Rhytidectomy) will not stop the aging process, but it can set back your clock by improving the most visible signs of aging such as skin laxity.
 Removing excess fat, tightening underlying muscles, and re-draping the skin of your face and neck will take you back 10 to 20 years.
-A facelift can be done alone or in conjunction with other procedures such as a forehead lift, eyelid surgery, or nose reshaping.
+A facelift can be done alone or in conjunction with other procedures such as a forehead lift, eyelid lift surgery, mini facelift, or nose reshaping.

-The tiny suture material combined with the experienced hands and advanced techniques of Dr DeJoseph allow for a completely camouflaged suture line.
-“Much of the suturing is done inside,” says Dr. DeJoseph “This provides for longevity of the facelift and allows us to individualize the lift according to the patient’s needs.”
+The tiny suture material combined with the experienced hands and advanced techniques of Dr. DeJoseph allows for a completely camouflaged suture line.
+“Much of the suturing is done inside,” says Dr. DeJoseph “This provides for longevity of the face-lift and allows us to individualize the lift according to the patient’s needs.”

-The morning of surgery and during the preoperative preparation, Doctor DeJoseph marks the face with a marking pen.
+The morning of the surgery and during the pre-operative preparation, Doctor DeJoseph marks the face with a marking pen.
 The exact design of the planned incisions will vary with each patient according to the amount of skin excision, direction of pull, and so forth.